-I'm a fourth-year graduate student at the Massachusetts Institute of Technology, and I'm advised by Professor Daniel Sanchez.
+I'm an Nth-year (N≈4.5) graduate student at the Massachusetts Institute of Technology, and I'm advised by Professor Daniel Sanchez.
 I received my Master's degree at MIT and my Bachelor's degree at the University of California, Berkeley, where I worked in the ASPIRE Lab (formerly the ParLab).
 And before that, I attended Troy High School in Fullerton, California.

 To contact me, join my initials (qmn) and mit.edu with the @ sign.